 Functioning of state institutions

-The Commission also examined the new Ukrainian law on lustration.
+In 2014, The Commission also examined the new Ukrainian law on lustration.
 The Commission’s conclusions (which were adopted as an interim opinion) were very critical: without disapproving the idea of lustration as such, the Commission stressed that the law was formulated in overly broad terms which created a risk of abuse and political prosecution.
 Subsequently, the Commission also assessed the draft amendments to the law on lustration elaborated following its 2014 Opinion.

 In 2013, at the request of the Parliamentary Assembly of the Council of Europe, the Commission adopted a report on the role of extra-institutional actors in a democratic society (lobbying), providing an overview of strategies to strengthen the democracy-supportive role of such actors.
 The report was prepared as a contribution to the Committee of Ministers’ assessment of the feasibility of a legal instrument in this field.

 The Commission’s work in this field also covers other areas such as: